-- 6.4.1 Undergraduate students A suspension is normally for three academic terms so that the student returns to their study at the same point as when they suspended.
-The following are the only exceptions: - 6.4.1.1 If the Senior Tutor, having taken into account the views of the student's Supervising Tutor and the College Doctor or other circumstances, judges that the circumstances warrant it, a student who applies for suspension before the start of Hilary full term of their first year on any course of study may be permitted to restart the same course of study with effect from the start of Michaelmas Term of the following academic year; - 6.4.1.2 If the Senior Tutor, having taken into account the views of the student's Supervising Tutor and the College Doctor or other circumstances, judges that the circumstances warrant it, a student who applies for suspension in his or her final term of study may be permitted to return at the beginning of Trinity term of the following academic year; - 6.4.1.3 If the Senior Tutor, having taken into account the views of the student's Supervising Tutor and the College Doctor or other circumstances, judges that the circumstances warrant it, a student who has already missed a substantial amount of work during a period in which they were not suspended may be granted an suspension of less than one year so as to allow resumption of work at the point at which, effectively, it was abandoned. - 6.4.2 Graduate students In addition to taking account of the views of the student's College Advisor and the College Doctor or other circumstances, the Tutor for Graduates will also seek guidance from the student's department or faculty as to an appropriate period of suspension.
+6.4.1 Undergraduate students A suspension is normally for three academic terms so that the student returns to their study at the same point as when they suspended.
+The following are the only exceptions:

+6.4.1.1 If the Senior Tutor, having taken into account the views of the student's Supervising Tutor and the College Doctor or other circumstances, judges that the circumstances warrant it, a student who applies for suspension before the start of Hilary full term of their first year on any course of study may be permitted to restart the same course of study with effect from the start of Michaelmas Term of the following academic year;

+6.4.1.2 If the Senior Tutor, having taken into account the views of the student's Supervising Tutor and the College Doctor or other circumstances, judges that the circumstances warrant it, a student who applies for suspension in his or her final term of study may be permitted to return at the beginning of Trinity term of the following academic year;

+6.4.1.3 If the Senior Tutor, having taken into account the views of the student's Supervising Tutor and the College Doctor or other circumstances, judges that the circumstances warrant it, a student who has already missed a substantial amount of work during a period in which they were not suspended may be granted an suspension of less than one year so as to allow resumption of work at the point at which, effectively, it was abandoned.

+6.4.1.4 No student may be granted a period of suspension for longer than 3 academic years

+6.4.2 Graduate students In addition to taking account of the views of the student's College Advisor and the College Doctor or other circumstances, the Tutor for Graduates will also seek guidance from the student's department or faculty as to an appropriate period of suspension.